-But the principle that Solomon would have us to understand is, that as he thinks in his heart, so is he.
+But the principle that Solomon would have each of us to understand is, that as he thinks in his heart, so is he.
 He thinks that he can conceal his true thoughts and reasonings from you, so that he can either keep something material of his from you, or get something material from you through being stingy and grasping with what he has.
 This is an awful sin to be held captive by.
 But the principle has something for each of us to learn from.
 A Christian cannot be a pretender.
 "As a man thinks in his heart, so is he."
 The principle can work both ways; both to confirm the wicked in his wickedness and the righteous in their righteousness.

 If a person reasons or thinks in a sinfully selfish way, apart from the teaching of the word of God, that is how he will cultivate his sinful nature.
 If a person sees their own heart as inherently sinful because they have inherited a sinful nature from Adam, and they confirm those sinfully selfish and independent thoughts in many ways every day in their speech and their actions.
 This is the reason that they should apply to Christ for a new heart; so that they can learn to think in new righteous ways which please God, and then they will not come under God's judgment.
-If a man has righteous thoughts, of giving, serving, and helping other people, it is something which he has learned from God Himself, and from the grace of Christ working in his heart.